Curriculum-Guided Layer Scaling for Language Model Pretraining: Discussion

 \section{Discussion}

 Inspired by how humans acquire cognitive capabilities in tandem with brain maturation and exposure to progressively more complex information, we align model capacity with data complexity during language model pretraining.
-We propose a new pretraining paradigm, Curriculum-Guided Layer Scaling (CGLS), that grows models in depth while adapting the distribution of training data to match their evolving capabilities.
-Applied to pretraining at GPT-2-Small and LLaMA-3.2-1B parameter counts, our approach yields consistent improvements in downstream task performance.
-In compute-matched comparisons, CGLS models outperform baselines on benchmarks requiring structured reasoning and domain-specific understanding, such as ARC, PIQA, and MMLU-STEM.
+We propose a new pretraining paradigm, Curriculum-Guided Layer Scaling (CGLS), that grows models in depth while adapting the data distribution to match their evolving capabilities.
+Applied to pretraining at GPT-2-Small and Llama-3.2-1B scales, our approach yields consistent improvements in downstream performance, with this trend holding at larger 1B-Chinchilla training scales and for domain-adaptive code pretraining.
+In compute-matched comparisons, CGLS models outperform baselines on benchmarks requiring structured reasoning and domain-specific understanding, such as ARC and PIQA.
 Importantly, stacking-based baselines that expand model depth without synchronized data curricula do not improve downstream performance—CGLS significantly outperforms them across key benchmarks, demonstrating that aligning model growth with data complexity can unlock the benefits of progressive growing.
 Altogether, our results establish CGLS as a promising new paradigm for compute-efficient language model pretraining.

 \paragraph{Limitations.} While CGLS yields improvements across several knowledge-intensive and reasoning tasks, in a few tasks such as LAMBADA and HellaSwag, CGLS models perform comparably to the baselines, suggesting that not all tasks benefit equally from the progressive curriculum.
-We also observe that CGLS does not always lower perplexity: at LLaMA-3.2-1B scale, the randomized baseline achieved slightly better perplexity despite underperforming on reasoning tasks.
-This disconnect between perplexity and functional generalization highlights the need for better evaluation frameworks.
+We also observe that CGLS does not always lower perplexity: at both the GPT-2-Small and Llama-3.2-1B scales with 2.5B tokens, the randomized baseline achieved slightly better perplexity despite underperforming on reasoning tasks.
+Our intuition for this result is provided by studies of scaling laws with respect to downstream task performance \cite{Tay2022ScalingScaling, Tay2022ScaleTransformersb}, which find that some model inductive biases such as depth matter disproportionately more for downstream tasks than pretraining perplexity.
+CGLS is a curriculum over layer depth and therefore we postulate that there may be a related mechanism at play.
+This disconnect between perplexity and downstream performance highlights the need for better evaluation frameworks.